Belton Court: Abandonment and future uncertainty

-In 2011 a Massachusetts-based investor, ShineHarmony Holdings LLC, won a bid for Belton Court at auction for about $3.5 million and proposed to preserve the property and re-use it as elderly housing, assisted living, skilled nursing, and memory care.
+In 2011 a Massachusetts-based investor, ShineHarmony Holdings LLC, won a bid for Belton Court at auction for about $3.5 million and proposed to preserve the property as adaptive reuse for elderly housing, assisted living, skilled nursing, and memory care.
 Despite this, development on the project was never initialized, with ShineHarmony officially abandoning the plan in 2017 and listing the property for sale.
 During this time, Belton Court and the campus structures had since been vacated.

 Amenities were cut off to the mansion and campus structures; vandalism and neglect further damaged the buildings.
 With no active development on the site, many locals viewed the former campus site as a safety hazard, while preservationists called for the town of Barrington to hold the property owners accountable for the mansion's dilapidation.
 In 2020, many town officials expressed interest in rezoning the property for academic purposes or corporate offices.

-In the spring of 2021, demolition of a porch attached to the 1905 section took place alongside the demolition of several heavily deteriorated campus structures.
+In the Spring of 2021, demolition of a porch attached to the 1905 section took place alongside the demolition of several heavily deteriorated campus structures.
 ShineHarmony reinstated their development plan for the property, albeit highly altered from the initial 2011 plan.
 In 2022, it was estimated that restoring Belton Court would cost over $10 million.
 The 2021 master plan approval for the Belton Court property expired in July 2022.

 In September 2022, ShineHarmony indicated plans to pursue the demolition of Belton Court; many town officials and locals expressed major concern for the future preservation of the mansion.
 While Belton Court is a listed structure, it does not have protections against demolition by private owners; it does not reside in a historic district.
 In accordance with permit filings, ShineHarmony had intended to commence demolition by late September or early October.
 In early October, town officials announced that the mansion would not be demolished; rather, extensive stakeholder engagement and negotiations with the owners would occur over the coming months in regard to the mansion's future preservation.